Myles Straw Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks second in the league.

-- The White Sox have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.66 team ERA that ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 145 total home runs at a rate of 1.4 per game (third-most in baseball).
+- The White Sox give up the most home runs in baseball (155 total, 1.4 per game).

-- Clevinger (3-4) gets the starting nod for the White Sox in his 13th start of the season.
-He has a 3.88 ERA in 62 2/3 innings pitched, with 53 strikeouts.
+- The righty's most recent time out was on Saturday against the Cleveland Guardians, when he tossed five scoreless innings while allowing two hits.

-- His most recent appearance came on Thursday, June 15 against the Los Angeles Dodgers, when the right-hander tossed 4 2/3 scoreless innings while allowing three hits.
+- The 32-year-old has put together a 3.59 ERA and 7.4 strikeouts per nine innings across 13 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.